DataJuggler/Excelerate/README.md

 # Updates

+11.13.2024: EPPPlus was removed and NPOI has replaced it.
+This project was updated to .NET9.
+This version is still beiing tested.
+Use a version 8.x for now.

 9.11.2024: I updated NuGet package DataJuggler.UltimateHelper.
 I became aware this package is listed as having vulnerabilities, which I believe stem from using EPPPlus version 4.5.3.3 which is the last free version of EPPPlus.

+Edit 11.13.2024: NPOI has now replaced EPPPlus

 12.29.2023: DataJuggler.Net8 was updated.